HOME

 The past history of the Melbourne Cup provides us with a good guide to picking the winner -

-runhorseOverseas Raiders – Over 80 overseas entrants have raced in the Melbourne Cup but only four have won the race – Vintage Crop in 1993, Media Puzzle in 2003, Delta Blues in 2006 and Americain in 2010.
-The latter three raced in Australia prior to the Cup.
-It can pay to be wary of overseas entrants having their first run in Australia in the Cup as they are often unfamiliar with and can be brought undone by the noise of the crowd, the hustle and bustle of racing in a 24 horse field, the firmness of the track and the solid tempo of the event.
+runhorseOverseas Raiders – Between 1993 and 2019 nearly 180 overseas entrants have raced in the Melbourne Cup and eight have won the race – Vintage Crop in 1993, Media Puzzle in 2003, Delta Blues in 2006, Americain in 2010, Dunaden in 2011, Protectionist in 2014, Rekindling in 2017 and Cross Counter in 2018.
+Five of those raced in Australia prior to the Cup.
+It can pay to be a bit wary of overseas entrants having their first run in Australia in the Cup as they are often unfamiliar with and can be brought undone by the noise of the crowd, the hustle and bustle of racing in a 24 horse field, the firmness of the track and the solid tempo of the event.
+The 2012 winner Green Moon could technically be added to the list of winners from overseas as he was imported from the UK.
+However, he was having his third Australian preparation when he took out the Cup.
+Similarly, the 2013 winner Fiorente was an imported galloper but he was also well acclimatised when he won the race as it was his second preparation in Oz.
+Almandin was also an imported galloper having previously raced in Germany and France.

 Weight

-During the past 16 years only one horse has carried over 56 kgs to victory.
 Horses down in the weights often perform well as their light loads are a distinct advantage over the final stages of the grueling 3200 metre journey.
-7 of the past 16 Cup winners carried 52.5 kgs or less on their backs.
+12 of the past 13 Cup winners carried 55 kgs or less on their backs.
+In 2018 Cross Counter won with the bottom weight of 51 kgs and in 2019 Vow And Declare also won with the minimum weight of 52 kgs.

 The Distance – The ability to run out the 3200 metre journey strongly is what often separates the winner and losers at the finish of the Cup.
 A horse should be proven over the 3200 metre trip, bred to run the distance or at least indicate in its form over shorter distances (by running on at the end of those races) that it will run out the journey strongly.